techidaily/site-facebook/source/_posts/accelerate-your-facebook-interactions-with-these-3-tag-tactics.md

  In addition to your own friends, you can also tag other people and pages on Facebook.
 This includes friends of friends, business pages, and similar.
 The same method works for tagging others in comments across Facebook, too.

  Just be aware that if your post privacy is set to**Friends** , tagging someone makes your post visible to their friends as well.
-You'll see the post privacy button change to**Friends (+)** to reflect this---see[our guide to Facebook symbols](https://www.makeuseof.com/tag/guide-facebook-symbols/) if this is new to you.
+You'll see the post privacy button change to**Friends (+)** to reflect this---see [our guide to Facebook symbols](https://www.makeuseof.com/tag/guide-facebook-symbols/) if this is new to you.

 ## 2\.
 Tag Who You Were With